More Predators Than Prey

 - In Antarctica, there aren't many, if any plants to eat.
 As a result, the few animals that thrive there are mostly carnivorous or piscivorous.

 - It has been found that many healthy tropical reef systems follow this trope.
-There are far more predators roaming the waters than there are grazers that they feed on.
+There are far more predators roaming the waters than there are grazers that they feed on; in fact, there five times as many apex predators as everything else combined.
 How does this system remain stable?
 Simple.
-The smaller fish breed like crazy!
+The smaller fish breed like crazy and the carnivores keep eating them!

 - Much of the ocean floor is home to more scavengers than prey.